 Animating History is an innovative workshop program for youth that connects media literacy and storytelling with building a sense of community through the creative exploration of local history.
-Students work with a professional animator, learn “hands on” all parts of the animation process, and create a one-minute historical animated film. [read more]
+Students work with a professional animator, learn “hands on” all parts of the animation process, and create a one-minute historical animated film.
+Sound is recorded after filming and a dedicated score is created in post-production. [read more]

 Britannia Shipyard – Spring Break Animation Camp

 To see past years’ Animating History videos, click here.